GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 ## End to end tutorial notebook
-You can view the notebook [here](https://github.com/GoogleCloudPlatform/ml-pipeline-generator-python/examples/getting_started_notebook.ipynb) which can run on your local juypter  notebook, Cloud AI Platform and Colab.
+You can view the notebook [here](https://github.com/GoogleCloudPlatform/ml-pipeline-generator-python/examples/getting_started_notebook.ipynb) which can run on your local jupyter  notebook, Cloud AI Platform and Colab.
 This takes you through how a typical user would leverage this solution.

 ## Cloud AI Platform Demo